Flash Attention 4 in practice: what we shipped and what we cut

 The Honest Verdict

-general production-grade runtime.
+general deployment-grade runtime.
 Code-wired: yes.
 Dispatcher-contract

 still pending.
 No-KV dense comparison matrix, bounded prefill, and bounded